ramonn76/HardCloud/index.md

 The version 4.0 of the  OpenMP standard introduces new directives that enable the transfer of  computation to heterogeneous computing devices (e.g.  GPUs  or  DSP).
-We  use this  programming  model  to  transfer computation to the HARP2 platform or, for debug purpose, to an emulator.
+We  use this  programming  model  to  transfer computation to the HARP2 platform or to an emulator (for debug purpose).

 The following example shows the syntax that was adopted.
 The HARPSIM keyword indicates that the execution will be permoformed by the emulator.
 Optionally to HARPSIM, there is the HARP keyword that instructs the HardCloud